Air Defense Forces Reveal Results of Air Battle with Russia — online.ua

 Points of attention

-What is known about the Russian attack on Ukraine on May 17

-During the night of May 17, the enemy carried out an attack with 62 Shahed attack UAVs and simulator drones of various types from the directions: Kursk, Orel, Shatalovo — Russian Federation, Gvardiyske — TOT Crimea.
+The Russians launched a new air attack at around 00:30 on May 21.

-Aviation, anti-aircraft missile troops, electronic warfare units, and mobile fire groups of the Defense Forces of Ukraine were involved in the destruction of enemy targets.
+This time, enemy targets were destroyed by aviation, anti-aircraft missile troops, electronic warfare and unmanned systems units, and mobile fire groups of the Defense Forces of Ukraine.

-In addition, it is indicated that 6 enemy drones-simulators were lost in location (without negative consequences).

 More on the topic